pygame/pygame/docs/reST/ref/display.rst

    | :sl:`Change request state for whether screensaver may run`
    | :sg:`set_screensaver_enabled(bool) -> None`

-   Change whether screensavers should be enabled or disabled.
+   Change whether screensavers should be allowed whilst the app is running.
    The default is False.
-   By default pygame tries to turn off the screensaver during game play.
+   By default pygame does not allow the screensaver during game play.

-   If the screen has been disabled due to this function, it will automatically be re-enabled when :func:``pygame.quit()` is called.
+   If the screensaver has been disabled due to this function, it will automatically be re-enabled when :func:``pygame.quit()` is called.

    It is possible to influence the default value via the environment variable